AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 as possible, and alert all the stakeholders to be on the lookout for the eventual PR when it appears.

-* Trivial changes that don't affect functionality (typos, docs, tests) can be approved by the committer without review, after waiting at least 48 hours.
+* Trivial changes that don't affect functionality (typos, tests, website) can be approved by the committer without review, after waiting at least 48 hours.